claudiaalvgar/ComptonScanner/NewComptonScanner/README.md

 ---

-### Scenario B — Red button pressed and unpressed (`AfterRedButton_CodeLooping.jl`)
+### Scenario B — Red button pressed and unpressed, USB still connected (`AfterRedButton_CodeLooping.jl`)

-The TMCL program was already loaded and is looping.
-After unpressing the red button the firmware auto-restarts, disables CL, and zeros currents.
-The encoder zero reference and calibration positions (GP 53/54/55) survive in EEPROM.
+**When this applies:** the red button was pressed and unpressed **while the USB cable remained connected to the PC**.
+Because USB keeps the MCU logic supply alive, the MCU RAM is never cleared — encoder positions, calibration positions, and CL PID parameters all survive.
+The firmware auto-restarts (TMCL program runs from the top), disables CL, and zeros currents via the safety init, but the underlying AP and GP values in RAM are intact.

 **Verified measured behavior:**